Czech Greetings & First Phrases

 Note: Stacking a goodbye and a good wish is natural — shopkeepers do it all day.

-You now have everything for a first conversation.
+You can greet anyone at the right level of formality, thank, apologise, introduce yourself, and say goodbye — the full arc of a first Czech conversation.
+Practice below until the phrases come out on their own.
 Next, say who you are properly with pronouns & to be — or hear these phrases in a real story in the graded reader Víkend na chatě.